-The splendor of waterfalls is a reason to travel.
 Whether tall and dramatic, short and broad, or a collection of falls in one panorama, waterfalls are like watching rivers flow vertically.
-They’re also perfect reminders that our planet creates its own beauty at which we mere spectators can only marvel.
+They’re also perfect reminders that our planet creates its own beauty at which we, mere spectators, can only marvel.

-The iconic Niagara Falls as seen from the US side in New York State © Tony Shi Photography / Getty Images
+The iconic Niagara Falls straddle the US-Canadian border © Tony Shi Photography / Getty Images

 1. Niagara Falls, New York